 Whether inspired by their own children, redefining their relationship to lessons, or enjoying precious solo time, Piano Power moms find so many benefits to studying an instrument.

 A meditative state of mind

-Gaea found that along with the mental challenge of putting music theory into practice, relearning the piano had a meditative effect.
+Gaea finds that along with the mental challenge of learning music theory, relearning the piano has a meditative effect.
 Playing piano, she says, relaxes her brain.

 “For a little while during the day, I tune out external distractions and focus on what is in front of me presently,” Gaea says.
 “Maybe it’s a stretch, but playing piano is like an active meditation for me with similar benefits.”

 It’s not a stretch.